LutetiumCalciumLee/Studying_WebProgramming_html/README.md

 <details>
 <summary>ENG (English Version)</summary>

 # Chapter 8.
-JavaScript Core Objects and Arrays
+JavaScript Core Objects and Arrays(2)

 ### Object Basics and Types
 - Explains objects as collections of properties and methods, using real‑world examples like bank accounts to show how state and behavior are modeled in JavaScript.